 Tatsuya was a visiting student for 2017 summer.
 He was an master’s student from National Defense Academy of Japan.

 Akira was a visiting scholar from National Institute of Technology, Toyota College, in Japan for 2017-2018.
-He is a associate professor at National Institute of Technology, Toyota College, in Japan.
+He was a associate professor at National Institute of Technology, Toyota College, in Japan.

 Miki was a visitng student for September to October 2015.
 She was a master’s stundet from Tokyo University of Science in Japan.